RheagalFire/Youtube_Video_Analysis/README.md

 <br>
 From the Above Graph it is safe to say that **Ayush gets more posative comments than Barkha** and **both of them together is praised very well**.
 Also **Barkha seems to get a liitle bit more criticism than Ayush.**

+## Difficulties Faced
+- Since the comments were in Hinglish it is difficult to find a very good model that is trained on similar kind of data.
+- Emojis are capable of changing the sentiment of the text, they should be applied very carefully while doing sentiment classification.
+- Promotion Links and in general links cause some amount of problem in sentiment classification.